 There’s only so much social-distancing you can do in a vehicle.
 Ask all passengers to sit in the rear seats of the vehicle.
 Preferably on the left if they are travelling alone.

 We have identified specialist regional vehicle cleaning stations.
-Contact your Driver Liaison Team to find your local cleaning station.
+Contact your Driver Partner Experience Team to find your local cleaning station.

 Encourage passengers to increase air-flow by opening windows, where appropriate, to ensure vehicles are well ventilated.

 To minimise the handling of cash we have contactless payment options available for all journeys using AirPay or our mobile app.

 Keeping our towns and cities moving safely and efficiently is not a one-way street.

 Passengers also need to play their part to help protect Driver Partners by:

 - Avoiding contact.